: (Wojciech Kilar) If the

 rhythms that employ fiendishly evil choral chanting and random vocalized

 outbursts.
-The use of voices in a variety ways, from whispering to
+The use of voices in a variety of ways, from subtle

-glorious chants, is a precursor to the concluding moments of
+whispering to glorious chants, is a precursor to the concluding moments

-Ninth Gate.
-The use of outright shouting and random vocal effects in
+The Ninth Gate.
+The use of outright shouting and random vocal

-"The Ring of Fire," punctuating an attack on a horse by the brides, is
+effects in "The Ring of Fire," punctuating an attack on a horse by the

-interesting but totally unlistenable.
-Occasional soprano female vocals
+brides, is interesting but totally unlistenable.
+Occasional soprano

-are lovely in a creepy sense and all too short, though the use of solo
+female vocals are lovely in a creepy sense and all too short, though the

-voice to foreshadow the love theme in "Mina's Photo" is a highlight.
-A
+use of solo voice to foreshadow the love theme in "Mina's Photo" is a

-strong continuity, led by a somewhat dreamy light percussion theme for
+continuity, led by a somewhat dreamy light percussion theme for Lucy, an

-Lucy, an idea that nearly ruins the "End Credits" after its lengthy
+idea that nearly ruins the "End Credits" after its lengthy exploration

-exploration in "Lucy's Party."
-The other interesting abnormality in the
+in "Lucy's Party."
+The other interesting abnormality in the score comes

-score comes at the end; in the closing seconds of "Love Eternal" and the
+at the end; in the closing seconds of "Love Eternal" and the entirety of

-entirety of the short "Ascension," an ethereal quality dominates in high
+the short "Ascension," an ethereal quality dominates in high choral

-choral tones and rare, pure harmony.
-When you put these cues together
+tones and rare, pure tonality.
+When you put these cues together with the

-with the three major themes, there is friction between the interactions
+three major themes, there is friction between the interactions and a

 arrangement perfectly encapsulates this point, each sequence within its